Krb686/nanotimer/README.md

 ### Asynchronous Use: (yes, it can time asynchronous stuff! here's how)

-In order to time something asynchronous, it's not surprise that the timer object must somehow be notified whenever that asynchronous task finishes.
+In order to time something asynchronous, it's no surprise that the timer object must somehow be notified whenever that asynchronous task finishes.
-To do that, you must have your function accept a callback, and manually call the callback (to the timer function) inside of the asynchronous task's callback.
+To do that, you must have your function to be timed accept a callback as a parameter, and manually call that callback (to the timer function) inside of the asynchronous task's callback.
 It's essentially a chain of callbacks, which is probably already familiar to you.
 Here's an example that times how long it takes to read a file.
+Suppose you're using node.js's fs.ReadFile, which is asynchronous, then create a wrapper like so:
 ```js
 var NanoTimer = require('nanotimer');
 var fs = require('fs');